 One of the wonderful things about childhood is that children can find fun in everything.
 Even a rainy day is full of possibilities.
 Suddenly the world is dripping wet, and special clothes and umbrellas are required, it is all such a novelty!

-Just as rain makes everything look different, it sounds different too, and so much learning and fun can be had by exploring these sounds with some rainy day rhythm games and percussion instruments.
+Just as rain makes everything look different, it makes different sounds too.
+So tons of learning and fun can be had by exploring these sounds with some rainy day rhythm games and percussion instruments.

 We have lots of great rainy day songs to accompany these rainy day rhythm games.
 Check out The Umbrella Song, I Hear Thunder, Splashing In The Puddles and Pitter Patter Pitter Patter which all explore the sounds and rhythm of the rain.
 After you have sung one of these songs you could have a go at making some rainy sounds using our free printable Rainy Day Rhythm Games Pack.
 To print, click here or on the image above.

 Suggestions for how to use the rainy day rhythm games pack

 1. First look at the pictures together and discuss which sound matches which picture.
 Practise clapping and saying the rhythms together.
 Try guessing which is which as you clap the sound and ask the child which picture it belongs to.
 Mix them up to make it a bit more tricky!